 The withdrawal fees are also important to consider.
 Different from the trading fees at most exchanges, withdrawal fees are almost always fixed.
 Just as the trading fees at XBTS.io.
 So that they are fixed here is not very different from how it is in the rest of the cryptocurrency exchange world.
-The withdrawal fees here is on the date of writing this review (4 March 2019), 0.45468 BTS.
-On the date hereof, 0.45468 BTS equals 0.0000052 BTC.
+The withdrawal fees here is on the date of first writing this review (4 March 2019), 0.45468 BTS.
+On that date, 0.45468 BTS equalled 0.0000052 BTC.
 The global industry average BTC-withdrawal fee is 0.000812 BTC.
 This means that the BTS-withdrawal fee at XBTS.io is more than 100 times lower than the industry average withdrawal fee.
 However, it should be noted that it is not entirely fair to compare BTS-withdrawals against BTC-withdrawals as different cryptocurrencies have different pressure on their respective networks.

 In any event, what we can conclude with certainty is that the withdrawal fees here are not high but rather very competitive.

 XBTS.io does not accept any deposits of fiat currency.
-This means that new cryptocurrency investors (i.e., investors without any previous holdings of cryptocurrencies) can’t trade here.
-In order to purchase your first cryptocurrencies, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
+This means that new crypto investors (i.e., investors without any previous crypto holdings) can’t trade here.
+In order to purchase your first cryptos, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!

-The servers of decentralized exchanges normally spread out across the globe.
+The servers of DEXs normally spread out across the globe.
 This is different from centralized exchanges that normally have their servers more concentrated.
 This spread-out of servers leads to a lower risk of server downtime.
-It also means that decentralized exchanges are virtually immune to attacks.
+It also means that DEXs are virtually immune to attacks.
 This is because if you take out one of the servers, it makes little to no difference for the network of servers in its entirety.
 However, if you manage to get into a server at a centralized exchange, you can do a lot more harm.